 Recent research has found that MSG presents little risk of harm to most people when consumed in moderate amounts (

-MSG is a common but controversial ingredient in many Chinese takeout dishes.
+MSG is a common but controversial ingredient in many Chinese food takeout dishes.
 Still, this additive is safe to consume in normal amounts.

 Stir-fries are a great option because they contain protein from meat or tofu, as well as vegetables, which add fiber and nutrients.